torvalds/linux/Documentation/driver-api/dmaengine/pxa_dma.rst

                     +----+                +----+
                                          new_link

-If while new_link was created the DMA channel stopped, it is _not_ restarted.
+If while new_link was created the DMA channel stopped, it is _analt_ restarted.
 Hot-chaining doesn't break the assumption that dma_async_issue_pending() is to be used to ensure the transfer is actually started.